Andreas-Schoenefeldt/grunt-translation-spreadsheet-sync/README.md

 #### options.translationFormat
 Type: `Enum`
+Possible Values:
+* `locale_json` (translations are stored in simple key/value json files)
+* `gettext` (utilizes [node gettext-parser](https://github.com/smhg/gettext-parser) for the work with po and mo files)
 Default value: `locale_json`

-At the moment the tool can only handle export to locale.json files, feel free to create a PR or open an issue, if you need a different format.
+Please feel free to create a PR or open an issue, if you need an additional translation format.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).